caleheinzz25/discord-eventHandlers/README.md

 ```

-note: params command object is gonna go trough the events interactionCreate if folder first (if exist) before reaching the callback function so you can set prefix or middleware before the callback function is called
+note: params command object is gonna go trough the events interactionCreate folder first (if exist) before reaching the callback function so you can set prefix or middleware before the callback function is called